Nikoleta-v3/Game-Theory-and-Python/paper/paper.md

 interactions between players.

-Repeated games are a set of games that are particularly popular in educational game theory, and, a specific game that has gain much attention in both research (Axelrod1980) and teaching (reference) is the Prisoner's Dilemma.
+Repeated games are a set of games that are particularly popular in educational game theory, and a specific game that has gained much attention in both research (Axelrod1981) and teaching (reference) is the Prisoner's Dilemma.
 The advantage of studying the Prisoner's Dilemma is that it models situations in which self-interest clashes with collective interest, thus it provides a powerful framework for illustrating the usage of mathematics in real life decision